 2. Garth Brooks

-Garth Brooks is one of the biggest artists of all time.
+Garth Brooks is one of the biggest country singers if not performers in the entertainment industry of all time.
 He's also the only artist to have seven diamond status albums.
 That's a whole lotta star power, so it only makes sense he has a well-deserved Hollywood star to celebrate such a strong career.

 Date of induction: June 30, 1995.